2017 Municipal Elections

 As tourism operators from all over the province, you can ensure the priorities of the travel and tourism industry count in upcoming municipal elections.
-With nearly 2,600 tourism businesses present in all regions of Newfoundland and Labrador, helping generate $1 billion in spending every year and accounting for 8% of total provincial jobs, you are able to ensure the contribution and potential of the tourism industry are known and that the needs of our industry are on the minds of all candidates.
+With over 2,600 tourism businesses present in all regions of Newfoundland and Labrador, helping generate almost $1.13 billion in spending every year and accounting for 9% of total provincial jobs, you are able to ensure the contribution and potential of the tourism industry are known and that the needs of our industry are on the minds of all candidates.

 It is important to reach out and let candidates in your municipality know the issues important to you as a tourism operator.
 You give a face to the story of how important our sector is to your community, district and region as well as Newfoundland and Labrador’s future economic and social development as a whole.

 There are many ways for you to get involved in the 2017 municipal elections:

 - Write to municipal candidates to help them understand the role they play in the success of tourism in NL – see below.